SERVIR-Amazonia/suriname-training/mangrove-mapping/03_Classification.md

 <img src="../images/mangrove/T5_3_03.png" vspace="10" width="1000">
 </p>

 The classification does not look as the best and not very realistic.
-We can try to 'clean' areas of no interest, where we can assume mmangrove trees do not grow.
+We can try to 'clean' areas of no interest, where we assume mangrove trees do not grow.
 We will draw a polygon and then clip it.

 ```javascript
 var aoi =